The Guide to Teaching English and Living in Bangkok

 Language Centers

-There are a plethora of language centers in Bangkok.
-Language schools often offer small class sizes (10 per class at some, and as low as 4-6 per class at others).
-You will have an opportunity to teach adults who are serious about their studies (they’re usually shelling out a considerable amount for the course).
+In Bangkok, there are a plethora of language centers.
+Language schools often offer small class sizes (10 per class at some and as low as 4-6 per class at others).
+You can teach adults serious about their studies (they usually shell out a considerable amount for the course).
 On the downside, most students work during the day and are only free on evenings and weekends — so that’s when you have to teach.
-It can be difficult to meet friends for dinner, but you’ll be able to make it for a drink afterward.
-On the other side of that coin, you will probably start work in the afternoon so you have mornings free to sleep in.
+It can be difficult to meet friends for dinner, but you can make it for a drink afterward.
+On the flip side, you will probably start work in the afternoon, so you have mornings free to sleep in.
 Or you can get in your workout while the gyms are empty.

 Many language centers also offer corporate training programs.
-If you’re a corporate teacher you’ll usually travel to the company’s office and give lessons there.
-You’ll be reimbursed for your travel expenses and time.
+If you’re a corporate teacher, you’ll usually travel to the company’s office and give lessons there.
+The company will reimburse your travel expenses and time.
 Corporate contracts are quite lucrative for language schools, so they usually send well-qualified or talented teachers.
 The pay can be higher for skilled corporate teachers—45,000-60,000 baht (US$1,200-1,700) per month—and you generally get to work during the 9 a.m.-5 p.m. workday.
 Classes are usually bigger than in language-school English courses as companies try to squeeze more students into each class.

 Test-Prep

-A step above English-teaching, some language centers also offer courses in IELTS, TOEIC, SAT or GRE prep.
+A step above English teaching, some language centers also offer IELTS, TOEIC, SAT, or GRE prep courses.
 IELTS and TOEIC are the English tests that students must take before studying or working abroad.
-You’ll need some training or experience with those tests to teach either course, but if you’re keen to learn then your school may train you for it if you’re already working there as a general English teacher.
-To teach SAT or GRE prep, you’ll need high scores on the test you hope to teach (usually 95th percentile or above) and probably some teaching experience as well.
+You’ll need some training or experience with those tests to teach either course, but if you’re keen to learn, your school may train you for it if you’re already working there as a general English teacher.
+To teach SAT or GRE prep, you’ll need high scores on the test you hope to teach (usually 95th percentile or above) and probably some teaching experience.

 Universities

 Bangkok has a lot of universities that need English teachers.
-They prefer well-qualified teachers, usually with a master’s degree in TESOL or a CELTA plus considerable experience.
+They prefer well-qualified teachers with a master’s degree in TESOL or a CELTA plus considerable experience.
 The teaching loads are light, with around 12 hours per week in class.
-Pay is also high, starting around 60,000 baht ($1,700) per month.
-Some have reported earning up to 90,000 baht ($2,700) per month.
+Pay is also high, starting at about 60,000 baht ($1,700) monthly.
+Some have reported earning up to 90,000 baht ($2,700) monthly.

 International Schools

-Finally, there are plenty of international schools where those with a proper teaching certification, such as a bachelor’s or master’s degree in education or a PCGE, can find work.
+Finally, there are plenty of international schools where those with a proper teaching certification, such as a bachelor’s or master’s degree in education, can find work.
 These schools offer high pay [90,000 baht ($2,600) per month and up], diverse and high-achieving students, and considerable vacation time.

 Private Tutoring

 Some teachers bring in some cash on the side by teaching students privately.
-There are many students around, you just need to get the word out about what you’re offering through word-of-mouth, social networking and possibly even putting up posters or ads.
-400-500 baht ($12-15) baht per hour is common, but some teachers charge up to 1000 baht ($30) per hour.
-It’s generally advised to ask students to pre-pay for a few classes and tell them that if they cancel a class without giving due notice or skip a class then they won’t get their money back for the lesson.
+There are many students around.
+You need to get the word out about what you’re offering through word-of-mouth, social networking, and possibly even putting up posters or ads.
+400-500 baht ($12-15) baht per hour is standard, but some teachers charge up to 1000 baht ($30).
+Generally, asking students to pre-pay for a few classes is recommended, and telling them that if they cancel a class without giving due notice or skip a class, they won’t get their money back for the lesson.

 Visas

 The visa situation is complicated and ever-changing.
-A website with a form called www.thaivisa.com exists to provide information on this perpetual subject of worry and speculation.
+A website with a form called Embassy.com exists to provide information on this perpetual subject of worry and speculation.
 Ajarn.com, the central source for information on teaching in Thailand, also has lots of advice.
 In short, working without a work permit is illegal, but some people do it.
-Getting a work permit through your school can be a hassle, but is recommended.
+Getting a work permit through your school can be a hassle, but it is recommended.
 Agents exist who can get you a one-year work permit for around $750-1,000.
-This seems like a steep price, but it gives you the flexibility to leave a job without worrying about losing your permit.
-It would be impossible to summarize the visa-related issues in this article, but it’s a good idea to look through the above sources.
+The fee seems steep, but it allows you to leave a job without worrying about losing your permit.
+It would be impossible to summarize the visa-related issues in this article, but looking through the above sources is a good idea.

 Living in Bangkok